-In the most recent legislative session, Oklahoma passed the Health Care Choice Act, which allows the state to enter into compacts with other states (approved by the legislature) so that health plans domiciled in those states could be sold to Oklahoma residents without having to obtain an Oklahoma certificate of authority.
-Blue Cross Blue Shield of Oklahoma is the only carrier offering plans in the exchange in 2017.
+In the 2017 legislative session, Oklahoma passed the Health Care Choice Act, which allows the state to enter into compacts with other states (approved by the legislature) so that health plans domiciled in those states could be sold to Oklahoma residents without having to obtain an Oklahoma certificate of authority.
+Blue Cross Blue Shield of Oklahoma was the only carrier offering plans on the exchange in 2017 and continues to be the only carrier on the exchange in 2018.
 The Oklahoma legislation is intended to provide additional insurance alternatives in Oklahoma.
 The bill cannot, however, require insurers in other states to offer their plans for sale in Oklahoma, and it’s unclear whether insurers in other states would be willing or able to establish provider networks in Oklahoma.

 In past legislative sessions, Oklahoma introduced but did not pass a bill that would have promoted price transparency in the state.
 In addition, the Oklahoma State Department of Health’s Center for Health Innovation and Effectiveness is spearheading efforts to improve healthcare quality and reign in cost growth.
 Oklahoma was awarded a CMS State Innovation Model grant in December 2014, which aims to utilize multi-payer value-based payment models to bend the cost curve.

 Oklahoma’s current regular legislative session runs from 2/5/2018 – 5/25/2018.

 |2017-2018||SB 804||OKLAHOMA HEALTH CARE COST REDUCTION AND TRANSPARENCY ACT OF 2017: The Department shall make available to the public on its website the most current price information it receives from hospitals and ambulatory surgical facilities.||Active –Laid over for next legislation session..|